 Are we, as writers, obligated to deliver such characters?

 Not necessarily.
 Plenty of stories are plot-driven or centered around theme rather than character.
 But the stories that resonate the most have vivid, layered characters.
 Readers and writers often sing the praises of character-driven fiction.
 So the single best way to intrigue readers is to give them characters they can’t forget.

 Character Writing Ideas

 You can spend hours, days, weeks, or months developing character ideas.
-Whether you launch into your story with little knowledge of your characters or create full sketches and backstories for each one, there are plenty of tricks and techniques you can use to inspire characters and to breathe life into them.
+Whether you launch into your story with little knowledge of your characters or create full sketches and backstories for each one before you begin drafting the narrative, there are plenty of tricks and techniques you can use to inspire characters and breathe life into them.